solectrus/hosting/guide/external-server/README-https.md

 FORCE_SSL=true
 ```

 This will enable redirecting requests to `http://[YOUR-SERVER-IP-ADDRESS]` to `https://solectrus.mydomain.de`.
-(You will have to
+(You will have to deal with a security warning from your browser)

 ### g) reconfigure your senec-collector to use the encrypted connection